masonicboom/learning-to-program/text-analysis/readme.md

 #### 1.4.5

-Within "a1.rb", define a function named "count" that returns a hash with each word in The Count of Monte Cristo as a key, and the values set to the number of times each corresponding word appears in The Count of Monte Cristo.
+Within "count.rb", define a function named "count" that returns a hash with each word in The Count of Monte Cristo as a key, and the values set to the number of times each corresponding word appears in The Count of Monte Cristo.

 ### 1.5